CMAX: Route and fleet

 CMAX runs from Downtown Columbus to Westerville, primarily along Cleveland Avenue and High Street.
 The route is 15.6 mi long.
 The trip is estimated to take about 56 minutes, depending on the time of day.

-Landmarks and parks along the line include Franklin University, the Franklin County Government Center, the South High Commercial Historic District, Columbus Commons, the Ohio Statehouse on Capitol Square, the High and Gay Streets Historic District, Sensenbrenner Park, Battelle Hall and the Greater Columbus Convention Center, the Central Ohio Fire Museum, Columbus State Community College, Fort Hayes, Mount Carmel St Ann's Hospital, Sharon Woods Metro Park, and the OhioHealth Westerville Medical Campus.
+Landmarks and parks along the line include Franklin University, the Franklin County Government Center, the South High Commercial Historic District, Columbus Commons, the Ohio Statehouse on Capitol Square, the High and Gay Streets Historic District, Sensenbrenner Park, Battelle Hall and the Greater Columbus Convention Center, the Central Ohio Fire Museum, Columbus State Community College, Fort Hayes, Mount Carmel St Ann's Hospital, Sharon Woods Metro Park, Otterbein University, and the OhioHealth Westerville Medical Campus.

 Buses operating the CMAX route have unique livery, and were among the first in the system to include USB charging ports and onboard Wi-Fi.
 The fleet includes buses 1619-20 (two 40-ft.
 2016 Gillig BRT Plus CNG-fueled buses) and 1714-1726 (13 of the same type, issued in 2017).